go-go-golems/prescribe/ttmp/2025/12/27/008-GENERATE--generate-pr-descriptions-using-ai-inference/analysis/02-analysis-template-rendering-streaming-and-prdata-extraction.md

 The goal is to make the pipeline:
 - deterministic (clear boundaries, stable parsing),
 - debuggable (export-context, printable final Turn, structured event logs),
-- stream-friendly (partial updates in the UI without blocking),
+- stream-friendly (partial updates in the terminal without blocking),
 - provider-agnostic (StepSettings chooses engine/provider).

 ## Current code state (as of 2025-12-28)